 After 15 years in the software testing space, we’ve learned and developed a strategy that cuts right into these eight common qa pain points.

-The strategy is simple – introduce Intelligence into your current software testing practice.
+The strategy is simple – introduce smart automatic risk based testing into your current software testing practice.

 By turning your legacy software test practice smart, your team will experience all the benefits and cost-reductions Machine Learning can bring to software development.
 This is the method how Tech Titans, Google and Facebook, run their QA…why not reap some of the benefits for your own team?

-We will refer to this strategy of introducing Intelligence into the current test practice as “Smart Testing.”
+We will refer to this strategy of introducing automatic risk based testing into the current test practice as “Smart Testing.”

 Smart Testing automatically determines and executes only the tests associated with recent code changes, thereby removing the need to run the entire suite.
 By running only the important tests, results are available to share with QA and Developers immediately.
 Why run 500 UI tests, when only 30 were affected with the latest commit?